 From a thermal engineering point of view, ammonia is an excellent refrigerant achieving vapour compression, cycle efficiencies better than virtually all other refrigerants.

 In a refrigeration system, the refrigerant is a working fluid which circulates around a closed loop, carrying heat from one location to another.
 The refrigerant is not consumed, and only needs topping up if some leaks out.
 Therefore the consumption of anhydrous ammonia for refrigeration purposes is only a tiny fraction of the amount of ammonia manufactured each year.
 The amount would be in the order of a fraction of one per cent.
-The total amount of ammonia manufactured worldwide each year runs to tens of millions of tonnes, whilst that used in refrigeration would be in the order of tens of thousands of tonnes.
+The total amount of ammonia manufactured worldwide each year is in excess of one hundred million tonnes, whilst that used in refrigeration would be in the order of tens of thousands of tonnes.